smart-data-models/dataModel.Transportation/Vehicle/doc/spec_IT.md

         model: https://schema.org/DateTime
         type: Property
     source:
-      description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
+      description: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object
       type: string
       x-ngsi:
         type: Property
     speed:
-      description: 'Denotes the magnitude of the horizontal component of the vehicle''s current velocity and is specified in Kilometers per Hour.
-If provided, the value of the speed attribute must be a non-negative real number. `-1` MAY be used if speed is transiently unknown for some reason'
+      description: Denotes the magnitude of the horizontal component of the vehicle's current velocity and is specified in Kilometers per Hour.
+If provided, the value of the speed attribute must be a non-negative real number. `-1` MAY be used if speed is transiently unknown for some reason
       oneOf:
         - minimum: 0
           type: number